ankit003/Game-Of-Dice/README.md

-#Instructions for running the Program
+#Instructions for running the Game
 - Clone the repository in any path.
 (Eg. Program/)
 - Navigate to GameOfDice Class which contains main method.
 (Program/GameOfDice/src/com/game/)
 - Open terminal.